 Organization

 Organizations represent the highest level of data being loaded in the system.
 All other data will be related to an organization.
 The Organization Info page allows you to Add and Edit organizations.
-Once an organization is added, it can’t be deleted.
+Once an organization is added, it cannot be deleted.
 The fields available are:

 Organization ID